Why reset the browser?

 Find the Reset Firefox to its default state area on the right.

-It is a little bit more complicated to reset settings of Opera browser because Opera does not have the Reset button.
+It is a little bit more complicated to restore the default state of Opera browser because it doesn’t have the Reset button.

 Launch Opera.